pspete/psPAS/docs/collections/_docs/10-compatibility.md

 - Version 11.1 introduced a new API endpoint.
   - Supports:
     - Delete User by ID
+- Gen1 API depreciated from 12.3

 ### Set-PASUser

 - Version 11.1 introduced a new API endpoint.
   - Supports:
     - Additional parameters for updating users.
+- Gen1 API depreciated from 12.3

 ### Get-PASPTAEvent